-where $\psi(x)$ represents a point-spread function (PSF) on the image plane, assumed to be real for simplicity.
+Here, $\psi(x)$ represents the point-spread function (PSF) of the imaging system, assumed to be real for simplicity.
 Also, the mode operators for different positions satisfy the canonical commutation relation (CCR) $[\hat{a}_x,\hat{a}^\dagger_{x'}]=\delta(x-x')$.
-In general, the two mode operators do not obey the CCR since two PSFs $\psi(x\pm s/2)$ have a non-zero overlap, i.e., $[\hat{a}_1,\hat{a}_2^\dagger]\neq 0$.
-Thus, we define symmetric and antisymmetric modes $\hat{a}_\pm$ to orthogonalize them \cite{tsang2016, nair2016, lupo2016, yu2018},
+In general, the two mode operators do not obey the CCR since the two PSFs $\psi(x\pm s/2)$ have a nonzero overlap, i.e., $[\hat{a}_1,\hat{a}_2^\dagger]\neq 0$.
+Thus, we define symmetric and antisymmetric modes $\hat{a}_\pm$ to orthogonalize them \cite{tsang2016quantum, nair2016far, lupo2016ultimate, yu2018quantum} as